SDK stats in Azure Monitor Application Insights

 CLIENT_EXCEPTION Items were dropped because the exporter hit an exception or received no response.
 Check app and exporter logs.
 Verify Domain Name System (DNS), Transport Layer Security (TLS), proxy, firewall, and outbound internet rules.
 Validate endpoint reachability from the host.

-CLIENT_READONLY Local persistence couldn't write because the file system is read only.
+CLIENT_READONLY Local persistence can't write because the file system is read only.
 Point persistence to a writable path.
 Fix container or virtual machine (VM) permissions.
 Consider disabling disk persistence if not allowed in the environment.

 *NON_RETRYABLE_STATUS_CODE The ingestion endpoint returned a nonretryable status such as 400, 401, 403, or 404.
 Use the HTTP code tables to correct configuration, credentials, or telemetry schema, then redeploy.

-Ingestion endpoint HTTP status codes
+Review ingestion endpoint HTTP status codes

 HTTP status Typical reason What you should do next